ConvergePanelRESEARCH • VERIFY • GOVERN

 Who this is for

-Researchers, analysts, information workersAnyone who wants to understand how different large language models (LLMs) respond to the same question, and what that tells them about the reliability of the answer
+Researchers, analysts, information workers, developersAnyone who wants to understand how different large language models respond to the same question — and what model divergence reveals about research quality and reliability

 The problem